 We attended a flag raising ceremony a few hours before the powwow started on Saturday.
 American flags provided by family members were raised in honor of tribal members who had passed away.
 Flags belonged to veterans of World War I, World War II, Korea and Vietnam.
 One flag belonged to a former Code Talker from World War II.
 Native Americans served as communication specialists during WW II because they could use their traditional language.
 The enemy couldn’t understand or decipher the languages.

 A drum group played several tribal veteran songs before and after the flag raising.
 My brother Roger and others performed veteran dances around the center, which featured a flag that was given to the family of Rick Kitto, a former tribal chairman and Vietnam veteran.
-My sister’s partner, Steve, a Marine veteran, joined the others in raising flags.
+My brother-in-law Steve, a Marine veteran, joined the others in raising flags.

 During the powwow, veterans led the dancers on to the dance grounds during the Grand Entry.
 Veterans carried the tribe’s staff, shield and spear for spiritual and historical purposes.
 As the veterans from various service periods entered the grounds, a drum group performed.

-Once the dancers surrounded the center, two staffs were secured on the grounds near the base of the center flag, honoring Kitto.
+Once the dancers surrounded the center, two staffs were secured on the ground near the base of the center flag, honoring Kitto.
 Veterans lined up to receive and greet some of the dance’s royalty.